AegisZoom/Vaccination-Database/README.md

 ## Introduction

 This repository contains my work for the fourth and final assessment for ISYS1055 in my Graduate Diploma of Data Science.
-This assessment was split into four phases: the first required me to investigate the datasets provided and understand their meaning, data types and relationships.
+This assessment was split into four phases: the first required me to investigate and understand the datasets provided.
 The second phase required me to design a database that would adequately house all the data using good design principles.
 The third phase required me to construct the database using SQLiteStudio and to load the transformed data into it successfully.
 The fourth and final phase was where I constructed SQL queries to extract data based on requested specifications to perform data visualisations.
 This page will summarise the work I conducted beyond the